 MU-AP 209 Piano Proficiency I (1)

-The first in a series of four proficiency courses designed to develop the ability to maneuver on the piano.
+The first in a series of two proficiency courses designed to develop the ability to maneuver on the piano.
 Included is the study of scales, arpeggios, cadences, reading music, improvising, and transposition.
-Course Fee attached.

 MU-AP 210 Piano Proficiency II (1)